Lastpak/documentation/README.md

 A Live Contract is an agreement between organizations that contains both on-chain and off-chain instructions.
 Live Contracts enable cross-organizational workflows without the need of a central system or trusted party.

-Start with the tutorial, which takes you through be basic concepts and as you get familiar with writing and testing workflow scenarios.
+Start with the tutorial, which takes you through the basic concepts and as you get familiar with writing and testing workflow scenarios.

 {% page-ref page="tutorials/live-contracts/" %}